sisi-huang/sisi-huang.github.io/_posts/2020/python code/2020-07-06-embedding-Chinese-characters-in-pandas-plot.md

-How to display Chinese character in a pandas plot?
+How to display Chinese characters in a pandas plot?
 It is common to use bar chart to visualize the frequency of different categories.
 I scraped the data from a Chinese job portal: [lagou](https://www.lagou.com/).
 What I am interested is companies' categories for a data analyst in Shanghai.
 ```